LordVOG/eit-html-css-exam-2021/README.md

-# eit-html-css-exam-2021
+# EIT-html-css-exam-2021
-This project is EIT exam on HTML and CSS in the year 2014
+Hi thanks for viewing,
+This repo is the solution to my examination question at Elerinmosa Institute of Technology during my studentship in 2021.